EXECUTIVE POSITIONS

 TERM

 The term in office is one academic year beginning June 1 and ending May 31.
 Student leaders are expected to be available throughout the summer for required training and preparation for the year.
-Student Senators must check email daily and be reachable by phone during business hours throughout their term in office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES